tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 <a class="noCrossRef" href="http://www.slideshare.net/programmableweb/web-api-growthsince2005" class="noExtIcon"><img class="medium" src="images/growthinrestapis.png" alt="Growth in web APIs" /></a>

-eBay's API in 2005 was one of the first web APIs.
+eBay's API in 2005 was one of the first web APIs (the API allowed sellers to manage their products in their eBay stores).
 Since then, there has been a tremendous growth in web APIs.
 Given the importance of clear and accurate API documentation, this presents a perfect market opportunity for technical writers.
 Technical writers can apply their communication skills to fill a gap in a market that is rapidly expanding.

 ## Because REST APIs are a style not a standard, docs are essential

 REST APIs are a bit different from the SOAP APIs that were popular some years ago.
-SOAP APIs (service-oriented architecture protocol) enforced a specific message format for sending requests and returning responses.
-As an XML message format, SOAP was very specific and had a WSDL file (web service description language) that described how to interact with the API.
+SOAP APIs (service-oriented architecture protocol) enforce a specific message format for sending requests and returning responses.
+As an XML message format, SOAP is very specific and has a WSDL (Web Service Description Language) file that describes how to interact with the API.

 REST APIs, however, do not follow a standard message format.
 Instead, REST is an architectural *style*, a set of recommended practices for submitting requests and returning responses.
 To understand the request and response format for REST APIs, you don't consult the SOAP message specification or look at the WSDL file.
 Instead, you have to consult the REST API's *documentation*.